Narin-Laboratory/Mbed-Tutorial-Series/project_blinky_1/README.md

-# LED Blinking using Arm Mbed
+# Blinking an LED using Arm Mbed

 ### Blinking Led - variation 1